fredericpied/daikoku-jar-clevercloud-template/readme.md

-# Otoroshi Jar file CleverCloud template
+# Daikoku Jar file CleverCloud template

-This repo holds the build of Otoroshi for CleverCloud
+This repo holds the build of Daikoku for CleverCloud

-Otoroshi sources are located at https://github.com/MAIF/otoroshi
+Otoroshi sources are located at https://github.com/MAIF/daikoku

 Don't forget to add a prebuild hook on the CleverCloud app to trigger the build script